Bali – the Island of Gods

 Eat, Pray, Love.

 STAY – UBUD

 Honeymoon Guesthouses – my little hidden gem.
 Backpackers, shoppers, lovers.
-The guesthouses give a climpse into the Ubud living in traditional/retro architecture.
+The guesthouses give a glimpse into the Ubud living in traditional/retro architecture.
 If you are around, go grab your breakfast there.
-The bakeries are fresh from their own bakery (try the cinnamon roll), juice you can imagine is just the best Vitamin boost and their coffee’s great.
-Also offer morning yoga classes I enjoyed a lot.
+The breads are fresh from their own bakery (try the cinnamon roll), juice you can imagine is just the best Vitamin boost and their coffee’s great.
+Also offer morning yoga classes I enjoyed going there a lot.

 Como Hotel Ubud – want to hit the pause button to restart?
 Try this hide-away.
 Pilates, yoga, Ayurvedic cuisine with local organic produce.
 Pure bliss.